 - You have nausea or are vomiting.

 - You are suddenly urinating less than usual.

 - You have questions or concerns about your condition or care.

 Drink liquids as directed:

-Liquids will help flush the contrast dye out of your body.
+Liquids will help flush the contrast liquid out of your body.
 Ask how much liquid to drink after your CT scan, and which liquids to drink.